davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.bankers/index.md

 #### Student Outcomes

-- To learn and implement Banker's algorithm for deadlock avoidance.
+- To learn and implement Banker's algorithm for deadlock avoidance/detection.

 #### Work in Groups

 You are required  to work in groups for this assignment.
 Please write in your names in the given `README.md` file as part of the project repo.
 Here are your assigned groups:

 ```
-Abram R, Sasha S, Jaykob W
+Lucas G, Sasha S, Langston A
 Aidan T, Brian M,  Henry B
 Caleb P, Emilee O, Jonah K
-Langston A, Lucas G, Matthew A
+Abram R, Matthew A, Jaykob W
 Matthew Z, Nick P, Owen R-L
 Jared V, Georgia K, Mitch H
 Svetlana S, Zale F, Penny R